datacamp/Case-Study-Data-Driven-Decision-Making-with-SQL-/slides/chapter_1_dfa96b92ebbafae7cbc930ac36eff790.md

 `@script`
-- `SELECT <Field Names> FROM <Table Name> `
+A Select statement begins with SELECT keyword followed by FROM clause.

-- `SELECT * FROM Sales`
+The top select statement will retrieve data from a single column from a single table.
+While the second select statement select ALL columns within a table.
+Last select statement select three fields from a table.

-- `SELECT Year,Publisher, Revenue FROM Sales`
+Always remember to only retrieve columns that you need as SELECT ALL columns may cause performance to suffer from the fact that query pulls up too much data)

-Always remember to only retrieve columns that you need (as it may cause performance to suffer from the fact that your query pulls up too much data)
+It is also a good practise to always put the semi-colon (;) which indicates that SQL statment is complete and is ready to be interpreted

 ---